 Estimated reading time: 3 minutes

-My family and I just returned from a nice 10-day beach vacation in which there was a nice Samsung TV supplied by the owners of the home we stayed in.
-There were a variety of streaming services on this TV, including Vudu, Netflix, Amazon Prime, YouTube, and Disney+.
+My family and I just returned from a nice 10-day beach vacation, in which there was a nice Samsung TV supplied by the owners of the home we stayed in.
+There were various streaming services on this TV, including Vudu, Netflix, Amazon Prime, YouTube, and Disney+.

 Or even better yet, don’t log in to a device you don’t own.
 I bring along an HDMI cable to hook up my laptop to any TVs, should I want to use one of my streaming accounts.
 Forgetting to log out of your streaming accounts could result in someone purchasing movies on that account — both Vudu and Amazon Prime both have options to purchase media.
 Or even worse, someone may be able to change your password or account details.